CenterForSpatialResearch/NYCDHWeek/Guidelines/QGIS.md

 ______________________________________________________________________________________________________________

-This tutorial was prepared by Michelle McSweeney for the Conflict Urbanism: Language Justice Course offered by the [Center for Spatial Research](http://c4sr.columbia.edu) at Columbia University in Spring 2017.
+This tutorial was prepared by Michelle McSweeney for the NYCDH Week.
 It is based on the tutorial written by Dare Brawley, for *Mapping for the Urban Humanities* taught in Summer 2016 also by the [Center for Spatial Research](http://c4sr.columbia.edu).